rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-21-0b7cc6aefdf34096-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - NRAGRWAL
 - SUDAL
 tags:
+- encumbrance
+- sast
+- shareholding-pattern
 - surveillance
-- encumbrance
-- promoter-holdings
-- sast-regulation
-- trading-measures
+- trading-operations
 title: Measure in Respect of Companies with High Promoter and Non-Promoter Encumbrance
 ---